Jarred-Sumner/decky/README.md

 TLDR: pretty good

-To log timings, set `process.env.DEKCY_TIMINGS` to something truthy.
+To log timings, set `process.env.DECKY_TIMINGS` to something truthy.

 You can reproduce all the timings mentioned below by running `node build.js` in this project.